HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="Can_I_change_my_username">Can I change my username?</span>

-Account names can not be changed.
+Account names cannot be changed.
 If you would like a new account name, you must pay to create a new account using a third-party account creation service.

 <a href="#Table_of_Contents_Accounts">^</a>

 ## <span id="Can_I_delete_or_deactivate_my_account">Can I delete or deactivate my account?</span>

-Accounts can not be deactivated or deleted.
+Accounts cannot be deactivated or deleted.
 The account along with all of its activity is permanently stored in the blockchain.

 <a href="#Table_of_Contents_Accounts">^</a>